VarshaKulkarni83/ecomm-apitest-postman/README.md

 From the folder where the repository is cloned use to run the collection,

+newman run '.\Headless_commerce_API_Test.postman_collection.json' -e .\environmentfile -n 10 -d product_export_postman.csv

+To view result in a report format, run the command below in newman

-newman run '.\Headless commerce API Test.postman_collection.json' -e .\environmentfile -n 10 -d product_export_postman.csv
+newman run '.\Headless_commerce_API_Test.postman_collection.json' -e .\environmentfile -n 10 -d product_export_postman.csv -r htmlextra --reporter-htmlextra-title "API Test Report"

 # TODO
 Add other requests in the journey.

-Export results where they can be viewed easily and efficiently.

 Use multiple data files.